galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 * [Name file, variables, functions, components appropriately;](https://www.robinwieruch.de/javascript-naming-conventions)
 * [Have a sense of when to break your component into multiple components;](https://kentcdodds.com/blog/when-to-break-up-a-component-into-multiple-components)
 * Always cover your code with tests ([static code analysis, unit tests, integration tests, E2E tests](https://kentcdodds.com/blog/unit-vs-integration-vs-e2e-tests))

+The main point is:

+> "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand
+>
+> \
+>
+>
+> - Martin Fowler